php-repos/datatype-documentations/map-class.md

 assert_true(2 === $result->key);
 assert_true('bar' === $result->value);
 ```
----

 ### forget

-It unsets items from the map that passes the given condition.
+This method removes items from the map that pass the check function.
+The check function takes two arguments: the value and the key of the current item.
+The method returns the current map object, which allows you to chain multiple calls.

 ```php
 public function forget(Closure $condition): static